caburj/kwartrack/NOTES.md

 * [X] It's correct to disallow editing a payment transaction.
 However, user should be able to delete a payment.

+* [X] Reset the current page whenever the filter is changed.

+* [X] Loading of the transactions table.

 # CANCELLED